Denver Taiko: Performances

 Denver Taiko primarily performs in the greater Metropolitan Denver area and surrounding cities.
 Most of the nearly 40 performances a year are for festivals and schools.
 During the 1980s the group performed several times at Japanese festivals in Albuquerque, New Mexico and St. Louis, Missouri.
 In 2000, Denver Taiko performed at Red Rocks Amphitheatre in Morrison, Colorado before the opening of the film Crouching Tiger, Hidden Dragon.
 In 2005, Denver Taiko was invited to perform at the funeral for the American journalist and author, Hunter S Thompson.
 The group performs full concerts every two or three years, and they host a special anniversary concert every five years.

 Japan Relief

-Shortly after the March 11, 2011 earthquake and tsunami in norther Japan, Denver Taiko, along with two other local groups, Mirai Daiko and Taiko With Toni, organized a benefit concert to help with the relief efforts in Japan.
+Shortly after the March 11, 2011 earthquake and tsunami in northern Japan, Denver Taiko, along with two other local groups, Mirai Daiko and Taiko With Toni, organized a benefit concert to help with the relief efforts in Japan.
 Over 900 people attended the concert that included performances from three local taiko groups, Koto Colorado, and the Tri-State Denver Buddhist Temple Minyo Dancers.
 This collaborative event made over $20,000 of which 100% of the proceeds were donated to the Northern Japan Earthquake Relief Fund.